Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - A renal diet is a meal plan that includes foods that are low in sodium (salt), potassium, and protein.
 Your healthcare provider may also tell you to eat and drink more vegetables and juices.

 - Stone removal procedures may be used to remove the kidney stones that are slowing or blocking your urine flow.
 Your healthcare provider may perform surgery to remove the stones.
-He may also use strong sound waves called shock wave therapy to break up large kidney stones.
+Strong sound waves called shock wave therapy may be used to break up large kidney stones.
 This will help make them small enough for you to pass them when you urinate.

 - Catheter or stent placement may be needed to help increase your urine flow.
 You may need a catheter (flexible tube) placed directly into your bladder to drain urine.
 Your healthcare provider may place a hard plastic tube called a stent inside your urinary tract to help urine pass from your kidney to your bladder.